-The district also offers supplemental professional development to follow up and support year-round and ongoing programs centered around reading, writing, and math and tied to either specific strategies to improve student learning or district-adopted Supplemental curriculum materials. development is offered professional throughout the school year on early student release days, after school, on designated staff development days, and during substitute release time.
+The district also offers supplemental professional development to follow up and support year-round and ongoing programs centered around reading, writing, and math and tied to either specific strategies to improve student learning or district-adopted curriculum materials.
+Supplemental professional development is offered throughout the school vear on early student release days, after school, on designated staff development days. and during substitute release time.
 Teacher Content Specialist Teams work with school site administrators and teaching staff to provide support and training to ensure the successful implementation of the Common Core Standards.